jimbateson/jamesbateson.co.uk/src/articles/playing-with-gsap-timelines.md

 * `+=1` - delay this item starting after the previous by 1 second
 * `-=1` - this item should start 1 second before the previous item animation has finished

 There are a bunch more examples on the docs site that are worth taking a look at.
-I found this to be a really nice feature that I can see being really powerful for creating more complex animations in the future.
+I found this to be a great feature that I can see being powerful for creating more complex animations in the future.

 ## Nesting timelines